dyno-might/dyno-might.github.io/_posts/2022-01-24-analogies.md

 "
 ---

-Here's a bunch of analogies, some good, some not so good:
+To start, here's a bunch of analogies, some good, some not so good:

 ## 1.